|Division||Department of Comparative Contemporary Societies|

 |April 1999 − March 2020||Professor, Institute of Social Science, University of Tokyo|

 |September 2001 − March 2002||Visiting Professor, Department of Sociology, University of Michigan|

 |September 2010 − March 2011||Visiting Fellow, Center for Research on Inequalities and the Life Course, Yale University|

 |April 2012 − March 2015||Director, Institute of Social Science, University of Tokyo|

 |September 2016 − May 2017||Visiting Scholar, Department of Sociology, Harvard University|

 - 1Panel Study of Behaviors and Attitudes among the Japanese Youth

 - This study examines the process of cumulative advantages and disadvantages during the lifecourse among the Japanese youth.
 This research conducts panel surveys of the Japanese youth every year (Japanese Life Course Panel Surveys), in order to understand the changes in education, employment, family, health, and attitudes among the young people.
-The study is based on the Grant-in-Aid for Scientific Research (S) numbers 18103003 and 22223005 of the Japan Society for the Promotion of the Science.
+The study is based on the Grants-in-Aid for Scientific Research (S) and the Specially-Promoted Research of the Japan Society for the Promotion of Science.

 - 2Structural Change in Social Stratification and the Mechanism of Generating Inequality in Ageing Society with Low Fertility

 - This study examines the impact of rapid demographic transformation on the changing shapes of social stratification in Japan.
 The study is supported by the Grant-in-Aid for Specially Promoted Research (number 25000001).